Natedebug/warp-codex-rw-repo/WARP.md

 Repository overview
 - Minimal Bash-based utility repo: two scripts in `scripts/` interoperate via files under `data/`.
 - Defaults assume commands are run from the repo root.
+- Keep work scoped to the current project (for example, stay inside `projects/personal-assistant/`) unless the user confirms a repo-wide improvement first.
 - Before editing any file, create a copy to modify and move the pristine original into a backup subfolder (for example, `backups/<date>/filename`).
 - After finishing a change, record what was changed so Codex can review it (see `CODEX.md` for expectations).
+Codex will inspect both the repo root and all project directories when asked to review, so make sure the change log covers every touched path.

 Common commands
 - Read default input